-Wednesday: Workout B
+- Wednesday: Workout B

-Friday: Workout A
+- Friday: Workout A

 Weeks 2, 4, 6, and 8

 - Monday: Workout B

-Wednesday: Workout A
+- Wednesday: Workout A

-Friday: Workout B
+- Friday: Workout B

 How long should I rest between sets?

 “When you’re starting out, rest isn’t terribly important,” Bonvechio says.
 “You’re really trying to learn the skill and coordination of the lift rather than trying to lift a lot of weight.”

-2. How heavy should I lift?
+How heavy should I lift?

-“Start with lifting just the bar, then add increments of five or 10 pounds each time you do the workout,” Bonvechio suggests, adding to pick a weight that allows you to have three reps left in the tank when you finish.
+“Start with lifting just the bar, then add increments of 5 or 10 pounds each time you do the workout,” Bonvechio suggests, adding that you should pick a weight that allows you to have 3 reps left in the tank when you finish.